rachyoder/Projects-Exercises/docs/projects/mind-reader.md

 To complete the assignment, you must complete the following:

-1. Use javascript to successfully show the animation transitions
+1. Use JavaScript to successfully show the animation transitions
 2. Successfully show state management for each step ( page 1, 2 3 ..) without refreshing the page, this means that you will only create a single index.html
 3. The restart button should not refresh the page, but rather, reset the state of the mind reader
 4. Use Icons of your choice, we recommend [https://fontawesome.com/icons](https://fontawesome.com/icons)